GioCities

 This is a practice called dogpiling, a form of targeted online harassment where a large, popular account directs their following to insult, attack, or doxx a victim.
 Wikipedia notes the term became popular during the gamergate controversy, where it was popular practice to dogpile feminists or just women with any online following, in order to pressure them into shutting up.

 Now, I was originally stunned to see this.
 Aysha was a high-profile person in the community, surely she wouldn’t just overtly do this?
-I had to verify it for myself before I reacted further, so I looked up the discord server and dropped in.
-Sure enough, yep, it was real.
+I had to verify it for myself before I reacted further — it would be negligent of me to react without verifying, but it’d be irresponsible not to react, so I had to verify it.
+So, I looked up the discord server and dropped in.
+Sure enough, yep, the campaign was real.
 I tried to ask what was going on but I was, of course, kicked out immediately.

 But, while I was there, I took a screenshot for myself.